 Teva is committed to increasing access to highquality medicines for people across the globe (including the UK), at every stage of life.
 We do this by developing, manufacturing and marketing affordable generic medicines as well as innovative and specialty pharmaceuticals and active pharmaceutical ingredients.
-We have a global portfolio of approximately 2,900 medicines and we are active in 58 countries, employing 37,573 people around the world and 1,067 people in the UK as at 31 December 2021.
+We have more than 2,300 products in our global portfolio, use more than 100 different manufacturing technologies and are a leading supplier of quality medications on the World Health Organization's (WHO) Essential Medicines List (EML) manufacturing 49%2 of medicines on this list of treatments for priority health needs.
+We have a global workforce of 36,826 people (including contractors) around the world and 1,080 people worked for Teva in the UK3 as at 31 December 2022.